 The much-anticipated rollout of smart electricity meters in Ireland will be a game-changer for Ireland’s energy customers and suppliers alike.

 For customers, the ability to monitor consumption in real time could help many households to improve their energy efficiency, lower their carbon footprint and reduce their bills.

 Smart meters should also bring peace of mind when it comes to energy costs, as well as the convenience of not having to submit meter readings manually.

 Switch and save

-Whether or not you a smart meter remember that a quick and easy way to save on your bills is to switch supplier with bonkers.ie.
+Whether or not you have a smart meter remember that a quick and easy way to save on your bills is to switch supplier with bonkers.ie.

 We compare all tariffs, both smart tariffs and normal tariffs, across all suppliers in the market and can help you sign up to a new deal in just minutes.